jac11/WebShop/README.md

 * 2- medium_list.txt it have 1000 subdomains names
 * -3 large_list.txt it have 5000 subdomains names
 * -4 big_large.txt it have almost 10000 subdomains names
-* so you can selcet  list to sacn subdomains
+* so you can selcet  list to scan subdomains
 * also you can use specific list just pass the wordlist path

 ##  [ help menu overview ]